Understanding mobile learning adoption in higher education. An empirical investigation in the context of the mobile library

 experienceon the relationship between TTF and behaviouralintention.

-Originality/value Extant research on mobile learning has mainly focused on investigating how user
+Originality/value –Extant research on mobile learning has mainly focused on investigating how user

 perceptions of mobile technology affect user adoption but has rarely considered the impact of TTF.
 This

-study attemptsto ll this gap.
+study attemptsto fill this gap.

 Paper type Research paper